This goes beyond mere numbers. The political climate in Jamaica is gaining heat!

 Following the broadcast of Part Unknown, a documentary by the late Anthony Bourdain, on CNN on Sunday, November 17, 2014, some viewers became aware of the hidden stratification challenge.

-Many cultural legacies are associated with this beautiful island, but few are willing to sell their souls for money.
+Many cultural legacies are associated with these beautiful places, but few are willing to sell their souls for money.

-It appeared impossible for a young police officer, teacher, nurse, or even support staff with a modest salary and a limited budget to buy a home in an area where they would serve to maintain the safety, health, and education of inhabitants or visitors, much like on some of these adjacent beaches.
+For a young police officer, teacher, nurse, or even support staff with a modest salary and a limited budget, buying a home in an area where they can contribute to the safety, health, and education of the community seemed like an insurmountable challenge.
+This was especially true in areas near these beautiful beaches.

-If some people feel like they aren’t getting a fair chance in the economy or that their concerns aren’t being taken into account, this can lead to crime, violence, and more division.
+If some individuals believe they are not given a fair shot in the economy or that their problems are not being addressed, such attitudes can lead to crime, violence, and more division.

-Capitalism, on the other hand, comes with personal responsibility.
-According to one vendor, some of “these now-closed coastlines that became private beaches were the result of self-inflicted injuries by residents.”
+Personal accountability, however, is still crucial, as mentioned earlier.
+A different seller said, “Some of these now-closed coastlines that became private beaches were the result of self-inflicted injuries by residents.”

 Economic and environmental policies enacted by the government should benefit everyone, not just wealthy capitalists.
 A delicate balance must be struck to preserve their natural habitat while also providing them with a chance to live a decent life.